EmbeddedDownloads/EOTCoin/README.md

     rpcuser=(username)
     rpcpassword=(strong password)

-Run EOTCOINd once more and if you did everything correctly, your daemon is now online!
-Type EOTCOINd help for a full list of commands available.
+Run EOTCoind once more and if you did everything correctly, your daemon is now online!
+Type EOTCoind help for a full list of commands available.

+To help our developers code faster, please buy them some coffee:
+EOT Wallet: EXuU6PAJxD5qmVYAhYkusLZcgZ36T1aNJP
+BTC Wallet: 13v41hEUHrxfpM3L7kqvLNnaxvsgMqnXL2